 Spurs' Tony Parker: Recalled from G-League

-Parker (quadriceps) was recalled from the G-League's Austin Spurs on Wednesday, Paul Garcia of TheSportsDaily.com reports.
+Parker (quad) was recalled from the G-League's Austin Spurs on Tuesday, Paul Garcia of TheSportsDaily.com reports.

-Parker spent a little less than a week on a rehab assignment in the G-League after being cleared for full-contact drills.
-It's unclear at the moment if he'll be sent back down to play in one or more games at some point, but he's at the NBA level for now.
-He's expected to return to the floor from a ruptured quad in mid-November.
+Parker was with the Austin Spurs once again to practice and rehabilitate.
+While it still remains unclear as to when he'll make his NBA return, there hasn't been any word of a setback, which is encouraging.

 More News